Claudia Lawrence

 Image 2: Ali (left) and Claudia (right) as children

 Claudia Elizabeth Lawrence was born on 27th February 1974 in the market town of Malton, North Yorkshire, to parents Peter and Joan.
 Her father was a successful solicitor and her mother was a popular member of the community, working as a member of the town council and serving a term as the town mayor.
-She grew up with the company of her sister, Ali, who was three years her senior.
+Claudia grew up with the company of her sister, Ali, who was three years her senior.
 They had a very comfortable childhood in a five-bedroom property with paddocks, where the family would look after donkeys from Scarborough beach in the winter, providing them with a well-earned rest in a relaxed setting.

 Claudia and Ali would go to riding lessons on Saturdays, and a love for horses was something that Claudia would carry with her until the time of her disappearance, reportedly still going horse riding when she had the opportunity.

 The stability of her role with the University of York and her slight discomfort at driving the 16 miles from Malton to York on the winter nights prompted her to buy her first property in the city in 2007.
 She purchased a terraced two-bedroom cottage on Heworth Road, just a three mile journey from Goodricke College.
 The area was almost a small community in the wider expanse of the city - the road was home to its own post office, church, and a shop, as well as a school and a pub called the Nag's Head.
 The pub would prove to be a hit with Claudia - it was just a few doors down from her home and became her local haunt.
-She became friends with barmaid Jen King, and would meet her and close friend Suzy Cooper there for drinks several times a week.
-Jen even lived with Claudia for a short period of time before moving in with a partner.
+She became friends with barmaid Jenny King, and would meet her and close friend Suzy Cooper there for drinks several times a week.
+Jenny even lived with Claudia for a short period of time before moving in with a partner.

-Claudia enjoyed socialising with friends, and was regularly texting and calling Jen and Suzy in between their evenings at the pub.
+Claudia enjoyed socialising with friends, and was regularly texting and calling Jenny and Suzy in between their evenings at the pub.
 They would talk about life and put the world to rights, catching up on each others days.

 Image 3: The front door of Claudia's home with the Nag's Head pub visible a few doors down